indexdata/mod-reporting/config-tool/README.md

 `ldp-config-tool.js` written in Node, using [the FolioJS library](https://github.com/indexdata/foliojs).
 All dependencies are captured by the package file in this directory, so to build it you just need to run `yarn install`.

+This software was developed using Node v18.17.1 and Yarn v1.22.19, but there is no reason to think that earlier version won't work just fine.
+We're not doing anything unusual here that would need bleeding-edge versions.

 ## Running